awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.UsePlans.md

 1. The optimizer goes through the capture plan processing if the parameter `apg_plan_mgmt.capture_plan_baselines` is `manual` or `automatic`\.

-   For details on how the optimizer captures plans, see [Capturing execution plans](AuroraPostgreSQL.Optimize.CapturePlans.md)\.
+   For details on how the optimizer captures plans, see [Capturing Aurora PostgreSQL execution plans](AuroraPostgreSQL.Optimize.CapturePlans.md)\.

 1. The optimizer runs the generated plan if `apg_plan_mgmt.use_plan_baselines` is `false`\.